Past events, webinars and other films can be watched on our YouTube channel

 Still Here: A Polish Odyssey - BBC Radio 4 available on Iplayer

-Broadcast on 6 and 8 August - Jane Rogoyska meets Polish people who were exiled to Siberia as children by Stalin and their descendants.
+Broadcast on 6 and 8 August - Jane Rogoyska meets Polish people exiled to Siberia as children by Stalin and their descendants.
 The changing winds of war took them from Siberia and Kazakhstan to Uzbekistan, Persia (now Iran) and onto India or Africa - then to Britain.
 They thought that Britain was another stopping point on their odyssey home to Eastern Poland but they and their descendants are still here.
 With the participation of Kresy Family members.

 Available on repeat from BBC Iplayer radio - https://www.bbc.co.uk/programmes/b0bd7zj4